-In addition to those fees and charges, each of the Hedged Share Classes shall bear its attributable portion of the fees payable to the Currency Manager.
+Each of the Hedged Share Classes shall bear its attributable portion of the fees payable to the Currency Manager.
 The Currency Manager has been engaged to facilitate the carrying out of foreign exchange transactions for the purpose of hedging the exposure of each Hedged Share Class to changes in the rate of exchange between the currency in which that Hedged Share Class is denominated and the Fund Base Currency.
 The fees payable to the Currency Manager are as set out in the Prospectus.